Climb Kilimanjaro Machame – TKMCH

 Day 7 Moshi

 Descend through the lower heath section that quickly turns into rainforest.
-Your trek ends at Kibololoni Gate where you will be met and transferred back to the hotel in Moshi for celebrations, dinner and overnight stay.
+Your trek ends at Kibololoni Gate.
+Furthermore, you will be met and transferred back to the hotel in Moshi for celebrations, dinner and overnight stay.

 Day 8 Depart

 Enjoy breakfast as you bask in the memories of your climb of Mount Kilimanjaro, Africa’s highest mountain.
-Transfer back to Arusha or Kilimanjaro International Airport.
+Finally, transfer back to Arusha or Kilimanjaro International Airport.